apache/hertzbeat/home/docs/start/sslcert-practice.md

 ![](/img/docs/start/ssl_4.png)

-> Configure the threshold, select the SSL certificate indicator object, configure the alarm expression-triggered when the indicator `expired` is `true`, that is, `equals(expired,"true")`, set the alarm level notification template information, etc.
+> Configure the threshold, select the SSL certificate metric object, configure the alarm expression-triggered when the metric `expired` is `true`, that is, `equals(expired,"true")`, set the alarm level notification template information, etc.

 ![](/img/docs/start/ssl_5.png)